Blockchain and How In-House Counsels Can Leverage This Technology.

 ServeManager has created a functional proof of concept for service of process on blockchain.
 Utilizing the technology from Integra Ledger, data related to service of process attempts are posted to blockchain.

-How to implement blockchain-empowered tools in your company?
+How to implement blockchain-empowered tools in your legal company?

-To derive maximum competitive advantages from this technological shift it is important that in-house counsel consult with various business units on how blockchain might impact the company, both internally and externally.
-Implementing blockchain-empowered tools requires close collaboration among business units.
+To derive maximum competitive advantages from blockchain technologies, it is important that in-house counsel consult with various business units on how blockchain might impact the company, both internally and externally.
+Implementing blockchain-empowered tools indeed can improve legal operations, but it requires close collaboration among business units.
 The IT department should provide input as to how technologies such as blockchain might impact the company from the technological, infrastructure, and legal standpoints.
-Business units and product teams should be consulted so that the inhouse legal department understands how blockchain technology is or will be used to implement the profound new efficiencies with the legal department.
+Business units and product teams should be consulted so that the inhouse legal department understands how blockchain technology is and its utilisation.
+It will transform how traditional law professionals manage contracts and legal documentation, making the need for education on blockchain and law paramount for modern legal practices.

 Verena Della Vedova